 - Damages.
 Injuries or losses suffered because of the accident.

 Although there are some exceptions to the rule, you or your attorney will typically need to prove these four elements as more likely to be true than not true for a successful personal injury case.
-Your West Palm Beach personal injury lawyer can help you prove that the defendant is at fault by gathering evidence such as photographs, accident reports, medical records, and witness testimony.
+Your West Palm Beach personal injury law firm can help you prove that the defendant is at fault by gathering evidence such as photographs, accident reports, medical records, and witness testimony.

 West Palm Beach Personal Injury Cases We Handle

-When a doctor or other healthcare provider’s mistake is the direct cause of your injuries, you may have grounds for a medical malpractice claim.
+When a doctor or other healthcare provider’s mistake is the direct cause of your serious injuries, you may have grounds for a medical malpractice claim.

 Although employees typically cannot sue employers, there may be a third party who is also liable for your construction accident injury.